 Continue Exploring

-[[Loss Aversion Ratio]] — The ~2× asymmetry that drives the goal-approaching/goal-exceeding difference
+[[Loss Aversion Ratio]] — The ~2× asymmetry that makes falling short of goals feel twice as painful

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book